What Is Crystal Meth?

 - 12 step recovery work, including one-to-one work which monitors your progress towards treatment goals.

-- A structured plan for aftercare, that takes into account both the practical and emotional elements of your future life in recovery from Crystal Meth addiction.
+- A structured plan for aftercare, that takes into account both the practical and emotional elements of your future life in recovery from substance use.

 The insights gathered until this point in treatment, can then be used to structure an aftercare plan – a detailed look at what daily life will be like, in long term recovery.

-This part of recovery from Crystal Meth addiction emphasises more than any other – that addiction recovery means once again embracing responsibility in life- the good and the bad.
+This part of recovery from substance abuse emphasises more than any other – that addiction recovery means once again embracing responsibility in life- the good and the bad.

 In other words, they have made addiction recovery, a very active and ongoing part of their life’s structure.